TzorAL/ntua-dataspace-connector/README.md

             versions:
             - {api-version}
       ```
    - **When using multiple connectors in the same cluster**: deploy connectors at different namespaces to avoid confusion between their certificates.
 Each connector namespace must contain the connector helm chart as well as its respective identity-secret.
-The data-app path must also be modified to avoid overlap.
-Both data-app path and the name of the identity secret can be configured in `values.yaml` respectively at:
+Additionally, to avoid overlap between connectors in the same namespace or/and domain, you should also modify in the `values.yaml`:
+        - the data-app path at `services.ingress.path`
             ```yaml
+              path: /{data-app}/(.*)
+            ```
+        - the name of the identity secret at `coreContainer.secrets.idsIdentity.name`
+            ```yaml
              secrets:
                idsIdentity:
                  name: {ids-identity-secret}

-     ...

-     services:
-      - port: 8080
-        name: http
+            ```
+        - the ingress path at `coreContainer.ingress.path` and `adminUI.ingress.path`
+            ```
             ingress:
-          path: /{data-app}/(.*)
+                path: /{deployment-name}/ui/(.*)
                 rewriteTarget: /$1
                 clusterIssuer: letsencrypt
                 ingressClass: public
             ```
     - (Optionally) Modify `apiKey` and `key` fields: Change the bit after ``APIKEY-`` to a random API key used for interaction between the core container and the data app.
       ```yaml
       key: APIKEY-sgqgCPJWgQjmMWrKLAmkETDE # CHANGE